llewelld/pico-build-all/README.md

 Note that, because some of the components depend on others that are built, both the shell script and the makefile will install various packages as they go along, both from the repositories and from the packages it builds.
 It may ask you to agree for them to be installed, ask you to enter a `sudo` password, or ask you to agree to the ADK licensing agreement as it goes along.

-On successful completion, both will create a folder called `built`, inside which you'll find an Android apk and five deb packages inside there.
+On successful completion, both will create a folder called `built`, inside which you'll find an Android apk and five deb packages.